-Start cutting back as early as possible
+Cut back as early as possible

-Become more aware of where your money is going
+Know where your money is going

 Learn to say “no”

-Dinner out with friends?
-Yes please.
-Weekend away with the siblings?
-Sure, why not.
-Drinks on the weekend?
-Count me in!
-It’s so much harder to say “no”, but the cost of socialising can take a large chunk of your disposable income, so it’s important that you know your limits.
-Your friends or family will most likely not be on the same journey as you, so it might be hard for them to understand.
+If your husband is leaving his job to fulfil a lifelong dream to write a book, you may want to become more selective of when you go out socialising.
+It’s important that you check in with your goals and stay true to what’s important to you.
+Your friends and family may not be on the same journey as you, so it might be difficult for them to understand.
 But if you’re honest and clear, e.g. “my husband is leaving his job in a few months to write a book, so we’re saving really hard”, good friends and family will respect your decision.